Switzerland beats France 5-4 on penalties at Euro 2020

 The Swiss haven’t reached the quarterfinals at a major tournament since they hosted the World Cup in 1954.
 This team also ended a run of three consecutive exits in the round of 16.
 They were knocked out by Poland after losing a penalty shootout 5-4 at Euro 2016.

-“It’s amazing,” Switzerland captain Granit Xhaka said.
-“We made history tonight, we are all very proud.”
+“We made history tonight,” Switzerland captain Granit Xhaka said.
+“We are all very proud.”

 The Swiss will next play Spain in the quarterfinals on Friday in St. Petersburg.